Wells Twombly

 Wells Twombly (October 24, 1935 – May 30, 1977) was an award winning American sportswriter and author based in the Bay Area.
 He was the author of four books and more than 100 magazine articles for the New York Times Magazine, Esquire, and Playboy.
 Twombly was known best for his liberal use of prose and an iconoclastic attitude towards the sporting establishment.
-He died on May 30, 1977 in Redwood City, California.
+He died on May 30, 1977, in Redwood City, California.

 Early life

-Wells Twombly was born in St. Johnsbury, Vermont on October 24, 1935.
+Wells Twombly was born in St. Johnsbury, Vermont, on October 24, 1935.
 He began writing in 1956 while at the University of Connecticut, where he earned a bachelor of arts in English and History.
-While in school he also met his future wife Margaret Zera and started writing for The Willimantic Daily Chronicle, a local paper that poached him after seeing how his work had bolstered sales of the college paper.
-He served as sports editor at The Willimantic until 1958.
+While at UConn he also met his future wife Margaret Zera and moved from the school paper to The Willimantic Daily Chronicle.
+He served as sports editor at The Chronicle until 1958.

 Career

 Twombly's sports-writing led him to roles in California, Texas, and Michigan.
 Over the course of his career, Twombly's articles spanned across football, golf, baseball, boxing, and bear-wrestling.

-Twombly argued that he and his fellow writers were at "war with the television” and the “KISS (Keep it Simple Stupid)”, generation.
+Twombly argued that he and his fellow writers were at "war with the television” and the old “KISS (Keep it Simple Stupid)” newspaper style.
 He insisted that, unlike television, words could “take [the audience] places where even the damned camera [couldn’t] go”.

 Rather than engaging in hero worship of athletes or extolling the virtues of the home team, the college-educated Twombly raised questions about the role of athletics in American society.
 While some readers found his consciously literary prose enigmatic and confusing, Twombly defended his style, asserting: "I try to be as literate as I can be.
 Anybody who writes down to a reader in this age of higher education is living in the past."

-In his writing, Twombly was known best for his prosaic writing and irreverent attitude towards the traditional sporting establishment.
+In his writing, Twombly was known best for his irreverent attitude towards the traditional sporting establishment and for a writing style his New York Times obituary called "both literate and literary."
 During one particular interview with Reggie Jackson, when given a series of non-answers, Twombly cut the interview short saying “I’m as good a writer as you are a home-run hitter.
 If you want me to write about you, you’ll have to call me.”